alecngai/Predicting_Canadian_Job_Vacancies/README.md

 ### Machine Learning

-Please refer to the dedicated [ReadME](https://github.com/alecngai/Data_Capstone_2021_Group_3/blob/main/Machine_Learning/Time%20Series%20Machine%20Learning%20Model.md) explaining the timeSeries machine learning model, and, this [ReadME](https://github.com/alecngai/Data_Capstone_2021_Group_3/blob/main/Machine_Learning/MLP_Alec.md) for Multi-Layer Perceptron regressor used for analyzing and predicting future vacancies.
+Please refer to the dedicated [ReadME](https://github.com/alecngai/Data_Capstone_2021_Group_3/blob/main/Machine_Learning/README.md) explaining the timeSeries machine learning model, and, for Multi-Layer Perceptron regressor used for analyzing and predicting future vacancies.

 ### Database